Get Started #

 Pre-requisites #

-The Universal ID Server requires a PostgreSQL database connection and a configuration profile.
+The Universal ID server requires a running PostgreSQL (16+) database.

 Download & install PostgreSQL